 Interviews will be scheduled with a member of the Admissions Committee or other staff members designated by the Admissions Committee.
 Applicants may make an appointment for the admissions interview after the following portions of the completed application have been received: The application, application fee, personal statement (if required), required transcripts from prior education (official transcripts are preferred at time of interview, but must be submitted prior to enrollment), and for students entering the massage programs, the Smarter Measure, online readiness test.

 3. Notification of Decision

 The Admissions Committee makes all final acceptance decisions.
 Each applicant is given notification in writing of full acceptance, conditional acceptance (if an option), placement on a waiting list, or denial, normally within 30 days of the interview.

 Orientation of new students is conducted by the staff and faculty at the beginning of each term.
 Orientation dates and times are relayed to applicants through the Admissions Department upon acceptance to the college.
 All beginning students must attend this Orientation.
 If a student misses the Orientation, he or she must notify their admissions representative immediately.
 You can also view Orientation dates and times on our Academic Calendar.

-Students are required to be familiar with all rules and regulations set forth in the College Catalog Parts 1 & 2, the Student Financial Aid Bulletin, Clinic Manuals, and PCOM Update notices and memos posted on the college bulletin board or distributed in the Student Communication files or by Pacific College email.
+Students are required to be familiar with all rules and regulations set forth in the College Catalog, Clinic Manuals, and Pacific College update notices and memos posted on the StudentHub.